 Can you change a car battery with the car running?

 Yes, you can.
 If you have no other way to start your car try replacing the flat battery with a good one from another car and then start your car.
 Remove the good battery while the car is running and replace it with the flat battery.
 Your alternator will begin to charge it up.
 Some new cars don’t like this procedure and may shut down.
 But it is possible.
 Doesn’t hurt to try.

-At the end of the day save yourself a headake and get yourself a small lithium-ion jump starter.
+At the end of the day save yourself a headache and get yourself a lithium-ion jump starter.